outfindo/outfindo.dev/_posts/2022-01-22-frontend-engineer-typecript-react.md

 <br>

 **TL;DR**
-**We need you to help us with Typescript/React frontend, full-time, probably in Prague.
+**We want you to help us with Typescript/React frontend, full-time, probably in Prague.
 Want to do this right, with the right people.
 Will get you challenge, opportunity and help.
 Great team, good money and stock options.
 Clean code, Typescript, Next.js, Vercel.**

 <!--more-->